-- 4.42 Where there is evidence that a programme of supervised research is proceeding exceptionally well, the period of registration may be shortened from that normally required (see Regulation 4.35). - 4.43 Where a research degree student is prevented, by ill-health or other good cause, from making progress with the programme of supervised research, the registration may be interrupted (See Regulation 4.85).
-The authorised interruption shall not exceed any single period exceeding one year. - 4.44 Any change in the programme of supervised research being undertaken by a registered research degree student must be notified to the Chair of the Doctoral College Board.
-Where any change is substantial, approval must be obtained before the change is implemented. - 4.45 Where a research degree student discontinues the programme of supervised research, the withdrawal of registration must be reported to the Chair of the Doctoral College Board. - 4.46 Where the Chair of the Doctoral College Board considers that progress has been inadequate and that the research programme is unlikely to lead to a successful outcome within a reasonable time, registration may be terminated.
+- 4.42 Where there is evidence that a programme of supervised research is proceeding exceptionally well, the period of registration may be shortened from that required by Regulation 4.35. - 4.43 Where a research degree student is prevented, by verifiable medical reasons and other reasons outside of their control, from making progress with the programme of supervised research, the registration may be interrupted (See Regulation 4.85). - 4.44 Any change in the programme of supervised research being undertaken by a registered research degree student must be notified to the Chair of the Doctoral College Board.
+Approval must be obtained before the change is implemented for any substantial changes, including mode of study, interruptions, extensions, change of scope and change of supervisory arrangements. - 4.45 Where a research degree student discontinues the programme of supervised research, the withdrawal of registration must be reported to the Chair of the Doctoral College Board. - 4.46 Where the Chair of the Doctoral College Board considers that progress has been inadequate and that the research programme is unlikely to lead to a successful outcome within a reasonable time, registration may be terminated.
 See Regulation 4.83.